 Ole McDermitt's Farm

 Ole McDermitt had a farm—and on this farm he had—everything!
 Kids will go crazy for the pumpkin launching station, rubber duck races, corn box (think sand box), farm animal encounters, hayrides, a 4.5 acre corn maze for big kids and a mini 1/3 acre maze for tiny tots.
 Don’t miss the scarecrow dress up station and rope maze.
 Oh, and they have a pumpkin patch too, of course.
-Opens for the season on Sept.
-30. Check Facebook and website for daily hours.
+Through Nov.
+2. Check Facebook and website for daily hours.

 102 Baxter Rd.

-Admission is $12 for ages 3 & up, and includes all farm animal viewing, as well as farm games and activities.
+Admission is $13 for ages 3 & up—cash only, and includes all farm animal viewing, as well as farm games and activities.
 Snacks, gem mining, animal feed and merchandise are not included in admission price.

 Pumpkin Patch Farm

 Pumpkin Patch Farm offers a plethora of pumpkins, as well as an animal barnyard, pumpkin ring toss, mini tractors to ride, a hay maze and face painting.
 Tractor drawn hayrides bounce down “Bumpy Way” as tots hear tales of scarecrows and learn lessons about how pumpkins grow.
-Open every Sat. & Sun. in October from 10 a.m. to 5 p.m.
+Through Oct.
+27.

 230 Old Dixie Highway NW.